Chapter 46 BWV 128 Auf Christi Himmelfahrt allein

 It has been argued elsewhere that after C 4 Bach may have welcomed the freedom of producing a series of works without the constrictions imposed by the chorale, and that it may always have been his intention to proceed thus from the time of the Easter celebrations.

 The lack of self-imposed constraints may manifest themselves in a number of different ways.
 It allows for much more freedom in the choice of structural design and tonal planning of opening choruses (which one could,and Bach did on occasions, dispense with altogether).
 And even if he chose to retain the fantasia, he was perfectly free to adapt the overall movement design in other ways.
 For example, C 68 is the only one of the series not to end with a four-part harmonization of a chorale, it having been replaced with a somewhat enigmatic fugue.
 C 128 is alone in using one chorale for the fantasia and another to conclude.
-These may seem relatively insignificant points but they are indicative of Bach's continuing practice of changing and adapting.
+These may seem relatively insignificant points, but they are indicative of Bach's continuing practice of changing and adapting and moving away from the format established with the 'first forty'.

 The chorale upon which the fantasia is based was clearly one that Bach liked and was very familiar with.
 In the key of A major it closes C 104 from the first cycle and Bach was also to use it in a later work, C 112 of 1731, returning it to the key of G. There he employs it exactly as in the first forty works of the second cycle; it not only closes the cantata but a choral/fantasia based upon it forms the opening movement.